 Young Johnny, aged 3, sits on the concrete floor awaiting lunch; his younger sister, Jana, cries hungrily.

-Mother-pig has started screaming again, as has the puppy – a high pitched yelp!
+Mother-pig is screaming again, as has the puppy—a high-pitched yelp!
 But calm returns as soon as the chaos has erupted.

 My lunch has arrived.

 Today, I have it very good: chunks of fried buffalo, with steamed white rice and a spicy, tomato and onion mix, fried potatoes, and a small salad of onion, tomato, lettuce.
 Washed down with Coke.

 Sometimes there’s very little food choice at the market and so my hosts, a young Timorese family—Adriano & Carmelita—parents my age, haven’t much to offer apart from fried rice or noodles or soup or a veg curry, sometimes supplemented with canned tuna.

 Sometimes I eat freshly slaughtered, fried chicken (the other day, I watched as 7-and-13-year-old daughters cut the hen’s throat then plucked and cooked it, as their mum wasn’t feeling well).

 Mostly, I eat rice with-something for lunch and dinner.